thinkwee/NOVER/README.md

 </p>

 # NOVER: Incentive Training for Language Models via Verifier-Free Reinforcement Learning
+- NOVER is accepted by EMNLP 2025! 🎉 Check out more about NOVER on the official [website](https://huggingface.co/spaces/thinkwee/NOVER).

-This is the official implementation of the paper ["NOVER: Incentive Training for Language Models via Verifier-Free Reinforcement Learning"](https://www.arxiv.org/pdf/2505.16022).
+- This is the official implementation of the paper ["NOVER: Incentive Training for Language Models via Verifier-Free Reinforcement Learning"](https://www.arxiv.org/pdf/2505.16022).
 This code repo is built based on [HuggingFace trl](https://github.com/huggingface/trl).

 ## Overview